 English Proficiency Requirements

-International applicants and domestic non-native English speakers must demonstrate proof of English proficiency before gaining admission to a graduate program.
+Non-native English speakers must demonstrate proof of English proficiency before gaining admission to a graduate program.

 Admissions categories and score requirements